 Using 22 unique terms, a PubMed search was conducted.
 Preclinical and clinical pharmacokinetic studies evaluating goldenseal extracts and constituents, respective metabolites, their potential CYP/UGT metabolism and P-gp/MDRP, BCRP, OCT2, OAT1/3, OATP1B1/1B3 transport, as well as their potential drug interactions, were reviewed.
 Any studies involving only synthetic analogues, pharmacodynamics, non-human animal experiments, non-conventional pharmacokinetic studies, and review articles were excluded.
 Full text articles only in non-English languages and those not available were also not included.
 A total of 69 abstracts and articles were initially screened, with 39 full text articles undergoing independent review by two clinically trained reviewers.
 The full text of 25 articles were ultimately selected for data entry into the repository.
 Seven articles reported clinical trials, six of these predicted CYP3A4 related interactions and one suggested CYP1A2 inhibition.
 The transport proteins P-glycoprotein (P-gp), breast cancer resistance protein (BCRP), organic cation transporter 1 and 2 (OAT1/2), and organic anion transporter (OAT) all demonstrated goldenseal constituent transport activity or inhibition in preclinical studies outlined in seven publications.
 Goldenseal constituents or metabolites were identified as inhibitors of CYP3A4, CYP2C9, CYP2D6, CYP2E1, CYP2C8, CYP1A2, or CYP2C19 in at least one study in addition to a single study reporting CYP3A4 induction.

-Selection of goldenseal as a model precipitant
+Selection of goldenseal as a high-priority natural product

 Goldenseal products typically are used to self-treat symptoms of the common cold, as well as numerous digestive disorders, both as a single extract and in combination with other natural products, particularly Echinacea spp.
 Knowledge gaps exist in the scientific literature with respect to the complex mechanism(s) underlying CYP-mediated goldenseal-drug interactions observed in humans and, as well as the inhibitory effects of goldenseal on drug transporters other than P-gp.